UK sets new daily record for Covid-19 vaccination | ExBulletin

 UK sets new daily record for Covid-19 vaccination

-More than 27.6 million people in Britain, well over half of the adult population, have received at least one dose of a Covid-19 vaccine, official data showed on Sunday after a daily record of 844,285 doses was administered the day before.
+More than 27.6 million people, well over half of the adult population in the UK, received at least one Covid-19 vaccine, official data were released on Sunday after 844,285 daily records were administered the day before.

-Some 2.2 million people have received both doses of a vaccine, the data shows.

-This mammoth team effort shows the best of Britain, tweeted UK Health Secretary Matt Hancock hailing the second record daily number of doses given in as many days.
+This tremendous team effort was tweeted by UK’s Chief Health Minister Matt Hancock and celebrated the second daily record administered over the course of several days.

-Previously, the government had given a higher figure for the daily number of vaccine doses given on Saturday.
-Hancock said the figure was revised down after adjusted data arrived from Scotland, but the new figure was still a UK daily record.
+Earlier, the government gave higher numbers for the number of daily vaccinations given on Saturday.
+Hancock said the figures were corrected after the adjusted data came in from Scotland, but the new figures were still British daily records.

-British Prime Minister Boris Johnson has urged everyone to accept a vaccine when asked to receive one.
+The British Prime Minister urged everyone to be vaccinated when Boris Johnson was asked to be vaccinated.

-The daily release of Covid-19 data in the UK showed 33 new deaths were recorded on Sunday, the lowest figure since October and down from peaks of more than 1,000 deaths per day in January and February.
+According to Covid-19 data released daily in the UK, 33 new deaths were recorded on Sunday, the lowest since October, and in January and February fell from well over 1,000 deaths per day.

-The total number of deaths over seven days was 640, a decrease of 37% from the previous seven-day period.
+The total number of deaths on 7 days was 640, down 37% compared to the previous 7 day period.

-The number of new infections also fell, with 5,312 cases reported on Sunday and a total of 38,145 over seven days, down 4% from the previous seven days.
+The number of new infections has also declined, with 5,312 reported on Sunday, a total of 38,145 reported over 7 days, down 4% compared to the last 7 days.

-Since the start of the pandemic, a total of 126,155 people have died in the UK within 28 days of testing positive for Covid-19, the highest official toll in Europe and the fifth in the world.
+Since the onset of the pandemic, a total of 126,155 people have died in the UK in 28 days and then tested positive for Corona 19, the highest official death in Europe and the fifth highest in the world in 28 days.

-The UK vaccine rollout is the fastest of any major economy, although the government has warned it will slow down next month due to a tight supply.
+The UK’s vaccine launch is the fastest in major economies, but the government has warned that it will slow down next month due to a supply crisis.

-Despite the slowdown, progress is still in line with official targets, meaning that unless anything changes, the government’s four-step plan to ease the lockdown is expected to unfold as advertised.
+Despite the economic downturn, progress is still in line with official goals.
+That said, as long as nothing changes, the Phase 4 plan to ease the government’s blockade is expected to go on as announced.
 (Reuters)

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online